rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 (and are always working on).
 One aspect of that is parallelizing `rustc` itself.

-Currently, there is only one part of rustc that is already parallel: codegen.
+Currently, there is only one part of rustc that is parallel by default: codegen.
-During monomorphization, the compiler will split up all the code to be generated into smaller chunks called _codegen units_.
-These are then generated by independent instances of LLVM.
-Since they are independent, we can run them in parallel.
-At the end, the linker is run to combine all the codegen units together into one binary.

 However, the rest of the compiler is still not yet parallel.
 There have been lots of efforts spent on this, but it is generally a hard problem.
 The current